 This lightweight mallet is ideal for recreational play.
 Approx. 2 lb - 8 oz.
-Your mallet head can personalized with a name, initials, logo or other graphic lasered-engraved to the side of the head.
+They are designed for use with balls weighing 13 oz of less.
+Heavier balls may result in premature wear on the striking faces.
+Your mallet head can personalized with a name, initials, logo or other graphic laser-engraved to the side of the head.

 - Solid ash head 2-3/8” X 2-3/4” X 9"

 - Colored sight line with each head matched to each ball color

 - Ash shaft heights - 32", 34”, 36” & 38"